 Generate a new random sample

-Cloud Dataprep provides useful features for checking that your data is consistent across its rows.
+Cloud Dataprep by TRIFACTA INC. provides useful features for checking that your data is consistent across its rows.
 With a few recipe steps, you can create custom validation checks to verify values.

 In the data quality bar at the top of a column, you can review the valid (green), mismatched (red), and missing (black) values.